“Every town has a river walk, even if it doesn’t have a river”

 First, the Walkway highlights.

-If you’re driving north along Coastal Route 1 and heading Down East, (directions around here are always a geographic tromp l’oeil for those of us “from away”) you’ll cross the Penobscot Narrows Bridge, and then the smaller East Channel Bridge.
+If you’re driving north along Coastal Route 1 and heading Down East, (directions around here are always a geographic tromp l’oeil for those of us “from away”) you’ll cross the Penobscot Narrows Bridge, and then the smaller Eastern Channel Bridge.
 At its end and just below is Veterans Park, a kind of pedestrian gateway built in 2009, with a memorial and engraved stones.

 Bucksport reminds residents and informs visitors of its more than 200-year history with a series of engraved plaques and granite benches honoring remarkable citizens or statements or events.
 Young Maine sculptor Matthew Foster created his granite work, Before the Wind, for the children and future generations of Bucksport.
 He writes in his artist’s statement, of its message for the children: “First, that they never dismiss their heritage, but instead return to it often; second, that the wind is always to their backs, propelling them forward, like a ship running before the wind.”